rmtuckerphx/ai102-testprep/azure-ai-services.md

 ## Text Translation
 * Custom model use category id
+* Glossary file is associated with the source, not the target
 * REST endpoint
 	* Global - api.congnitive.microsofttranslator.com
 	* Americas - api-nam.congnitive.microsofttranslator.com